Would you use a kids GPS tracker to keep tabs on your child?

 Child-locator alarms these days are creatively designed.
 The ones sold in Lamkins are modeled to be plastic bears, measuring 6.4cm by 3.8cm and are priced between $69.90 and $79.90.
 These locators can be clipped onto a child’s shoe, belt or a wrist band.
 The blue bears are the costliest but they come with an automatic alarm feature that emits a 86-decibel alarm when a child wanders 20m from his parents.

-Child leashes remain controversial items because while their effectiveness is unquestioned, the nature of their usage could liken children to pets.
-Parents using them may seem lazy or even cruel in the eyes of the public.
+Child leashes remain controversial items because while their effectiveness is unquestioned, the nature of their usage could treat children like pets.
+And parents using them may seem lazy or even cruel in the eyes of the public.
 Using wireless devices such as alarms and trackers could allow parents to move up the moral ladder, while ensuring strong security for the child.

 Of course, parents who use these devices will still find it hard to escape moral judgement.
-Seeing it from the child’s point of view, to have someone constantly watching over where you move and restricting where you should not go is almost ‘Big-brother’-esque.
+Seeing it from the child’s point of view, to have someone constantly watching over you is almost Big Brother-esque.

 Ultimately it falls to parents to decide on what is necessary to keep their child safe.
-The market for items to protect your child is huge and many of these devices are largely unneeded.
+The market for items to protect your child is huge.
+At the same time, many of these devices are largely unnecessary.
 Parents must be aware not to fall prey to the latest rumour of the day, such as what happened in the recent kidnapping hoaxes.
 But if you feel a tracker is an important item to keep tabs on your child and ensure his safety, then by all means go for it.

 Parents, what are your opinions on this?